 - Brewing Process – these seminars focus on the wide variety of ways to craft homebrew, and the process involved (i.e. BIAB, decoction mashing, barrel aging, etc.).

-- Clubs & Competitions – this track covers anything focused on operating a homebrew club, or running a homebrew competition.
+- Community, Clubs & Competitions – this track covers anything focused on operating a homebrew club, or running a homebrew competition.

 - Do-It-Yourself – for the DIY homebrewer looking to get into the nitty-gritty of their brewing gear and serving equipment.